 Norway is establishing particle therapy centres for cancer treatment in Oslo and Bergen.
 Particle therapy, in combination with molecular and digital biomarkers is revolutionizing cancer treatment.
 A world leading expert will present recent research and technology developements.

-Professor Stephanie Combs will give a lecture on The Benefits of Particle Therapy: Individualized concepts based on biology, physics and prospective clinical trials.
+Professor Stephanie Combs gave a lecture on The Benefits of Particle Therapy: Individualized concepts based on biology, physics and prospective clinical trials on February 20th, 2019 in Auditorium 1, Realfagbygget.
+For more information about Stephanie Combs please see: https://www.uib.no/en/matnat/124390/prof-stephanie-e-combs-benefits-particle-therapy-cancer-treatment

-The lecture is organized by The Horizons Lecture Series and Academia Europaea.
+The lecture was organized by Academia Europaea Bergen Knowledge Hub and The Horizons Lecture Series.

 External beam radiation therapy as the most conventional form of radiotherapy where the radiation is delivered to a particular part of the body from the outside, is a crucial component of modern oncology.
 Depending on the type of tumor, radiation therapy (RT) is either an essential complementary and supportive treatment before or after surgery or a clear treatment alternative to surgery.
 Early treatments were performed with photon radiotherapy.
 The photons cause damage to the cancer cell’s DNA, so the cancerous cells reproduce more slowly or die.
 Initially X-ray or clinical localization was used to confine the space for irradiation before a more precise photon RT with 3D-conformal planning became possible after the introduction of computed tomography (CT) and magnetic resonance imaging (MRI).